 Kubernetes is an open-source framework for deploying and managing workloads and services, facilitating automation, and eliminating many manual processes during the deployment and scalability of containerized applications.
-In this sense, it offers greater simplicity in platforms as a service (PaaS) and greater flexibility in infrastructure (IaaS), allowing portability between infrastructure providers.
+In this sense, it offers greater simplicity in platforms as a service (PaaS) and greater flexibility in infrastructure as a service (IaaS), allowing portability between infrastructure providers.
 It can be deployed in different cloud environments and supports several running times for containers.

 This open-source project has always been very committed to the cloud, which is also evident in its development.
 Today, Google continues to push it forward in collaboration with other companies under the Cloud Native Computing Foundation umbrella, with the help of a very large community.